Climate change in the United States: Grouping into six categories

 According to the report on the 2017-2021 Climate Change in the American Mind survey, the percentages had changed—the "Alarmed" increasing to 24% of the population, the "Concerned" to 30%, "Cautious" remained the same at 19%, "Disengaged" decreased to 5%, the "Doubtful" increased to 15%, and the "Dismissive" increased to 10%.

 In 2019, the Yale Program on Climate Change Communication found that 69% of Americans believe that climate change is happening.
 However, Americans underestimate the number of fellow Americans who believe that global warming is taking place.
 Americans estimated that only 54% of Americans believed that climate change is happening, when the number was much higher.
+Researchers have called this misperception a false social reality, a form of pluralistic ignorance.

 A survey conducted in 2021 by the Yale Program on Climate Change Communication and the George Mason University Center for Climate Change Communication indicated that Americans are "alarmed" (33%), "concerned" (25%), "cautious" (17%), "disengaged" (5%), "doubtful" (10%), and "dismissive" (9%) about climate change.
 About 6 of 10 Americans are alarmed or concerned about climate change.
 Overall, the support for climate policy is growing.
 The "Alarmed" section has almost doubled.
 The Cautious, Doubtful, and Dismissive groups all shrank compared to the earlier years of the study.